Compensation paid by landlords

 Payment for damage to your property/belongings

-Generally it will be a landlord’s responsibility to insure the building and a resident's responsibility to insure the contents of their home.
+Generally, it will be a landlord’s responsibility to ensure the building and a resident's responsibility to insure the contents of their home.
 If damage has occurred to your property and you think you may want to make a claim to the landlord’s insurer, the best place to start is by looking at your landlord’s repairs and compensation policies.
 If you want to pursue a claim ask your landlord for details on how to do so.

 Landlords are expected to have a compensation policy which provides guidance on when it will consider offering discretionary compensation.
 These are sometimes referred to as a gesture of goodwill.

 If you are asking for compensation, or if you have been offered a payment and you are unsure whether to accept it, you may find it helpful to consider your landlord’s approach to such payments by looking at its policy.
 We cannot tell you whether to accept an offer and this is your decision.

 Compensation payments ordered by the Ombudsman

 The Ombudsman can provide fair and proportionate remedies to complaints where maladministration or service failure has been identified.
 There are a wide range of proportionate remedies which include both non-financial remedies and compensation.

 Compensation will not be appropriate in every case.
 We will only order a landlord to pay compensation if, following an investigation, we find evidence of service failure or maladministration by the landlord that has not been put right by the landlord.
 In addition, we must be satisfied that compensation is the most appropriate action that will put things right, in the particular circumstances of the complaint.

 We will consider whether the landlord’s offer was reasonable in the circumstances of the case.
 This includes considering whether it was consistent with the landlord’s policy and whether the sum being offered was proportionate to the shortfalls in service received by an individual and the impact this had on them.